boolean-uk/tdd-cohort-manager-challenge/domain.md

 - Create a cohort with a cohort name /  push item into an array
 - Search for a cohort by cohort name / may need to use a loop
-- Add student to a specific cohort
+- Add student to a specific cohort / adding a student cohort
-- Remove a cohort by cohort name
+- Remove a cohort by cohort name / remove a cohort on manager file.
-- Remove student from a specific cohort
+- Remove student from a specific cohort /
 - Return errors if student or cohort not found

 A cohort should have a list of students.
 Each student should have a studentID, first name, last name, github username, email.